Raffaele Cutolo

-Raffaele Cutolo ([raffaˈɛːle ˈkuːtolo]; 4 November 1941 – 17 February 2021) was an Italian crime boss, leader of the Nuova Camorra Organizzata (NCO), an organisation he built to renew the Camorra.
+Raffaele Cutolo ([raffaˈɛːle ˈkuːtolo]; 4 November 1941 – 17 February 2021) was an Italian crime boss and leader of the Nuova Camorra Organizzata (NCO), an organisation he built to renew the Camorra.
 Cutolo had a variety of nicknames including 'o Vangelo ("the gospel"), 'o Princepe ("the prince"), 'o Professore ("the professor") and 'o Monaco ("the monk").
 Apart from 18 months on the run, Cutolo lived entirely in maximum-security prisons or psychiatric prisons after 1963.
 At the time of his death he was serving multiple life sentences for murder.

 Early years

-Cutolo was born in Ottaviano, a municipality in the hinterland of Naples, in a family without ties in the Camorra.
-His fatherless youth was spent in a close-knit Catholic environment.
-His father was an agricultural labourer who for years tilled a field as a sharecropper as a means to support his family.
-While still a child, the landowner told Cutolo's father that the following year the field would be used for a different purpose and that his services were no longer required.
-In desperation, his father turned to the local Camorra boss, whose word was law in the village.
-The boss invited the Cutolo family to his home and promised to settle everything.
-A short time later, the landowner changed his mind and the contract was renewed.
+Cutolo, the youngest of three, was born in Ottaviano, a town in the hinterland of Naples, into a close-knit Catholic peasant family with no prior ties to the Camorra.
+After a happy childhood, he did well at primary school and was an altar boy, he lost his father prematurely in 1953 at the age of twelve.
+His father, an agricultural labourer, had worked for years as a sharecropper to support the family.
+One day, the landowner informed him that the field would be repurposed the following year and that his services would no longer be needed.
+In desperation, Cutolo’s father turned to the local Camorra boss, whose influence was absolute in the village.
+The boss invited the Cutolo family to his home and promised to resolve the matter.
+Shortly thereafter, the landowner reversed his decision and renewed the contract.
+After his father's death, he was raised by his elder sister Rosetta Cutolo.

-A bad student, violent and inattentive, at 12 Cutolo was already roaming the streets with a gang of teenagers, committing petty burglaries and harassing shopkeepers.
-As soon as he could drive he bought a car, both for prestige and because it allowed him greater mobility in his raids.
-At the age of 21, on 24 February 1963, he committed his first homicide.
-He killed a man whose girlfriend had been slapped by Cutolo due to an alleged insult.
-In the ensuing fight, Cutolo pulled out a gun and shot him to death.
-He was convicted and sentenced to life imprisonment, reduced to 24 years after appeal.
-He was sent to Poggioreale prison in Naples.
-Entering prison on a murder conviction made Cutolo a “tough guy”.
-In prison Cutolo learned the rules of the criminal world: he became a man of honour, paid respect to more powerful inmates, and started gathering personal prestige because of his striking personality.
-He never lost sight of his ambition and his desire to become one of the biggest bosses of the Neapolitan underworld.